wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-collab-manage-teams/includes/recognize-role-office-365-groups.md

 - **Members** are regular users who collaborate within a group.
 - **Guests** are participants from outside your organization who’ve been granted access to the group by an administrator.

-You can add or remove team members and perform other team-management tasks within the Teams client itself, or outside Teams by using the Microsoft 365 admin center, Microsoft Azure Active Directory (AD), or the Microsoft Exchange Online PowerShell.
+You can add or remove team members and perform other team-management tasks within the Teams client itself, or outside Teams by using the Microsoft 365 admin center, Microsoft Azure Active Directory (Azure AD), or the Microsoft Exchange Online PowerShell.

 ![Manage Teams administrator view](../media/office-365-groups-manage-admin.png)